Historic Building Alterations

-This project saw the conversion of three late 18th Century townhouses in a mixed use scheme in order to create offices at the ground floor and several apartments on the 1st and 2nd floors, one of which is pictured here.
+This project saw the conversion of three late 18th Century townhouses in a mixed use scheme in order to create offices at the ground floor and several apartments on the 1st and 2nd floors.

 We are delighted with the results, as the property now boasts lovely views out onto the leafy area running down the middle of Southernhay, with an external appearance that is completely in keeping with the historic character of the area.